spreadzp/my-crowdsale/README.md

 # my-crowdsale
-Smart contracts for ico standard tokens
+Smart contracts for ico of standard tokens